Justjeff211/sentinel-hub-lab/WHATS-LEFT.md

 ## Microsoft Sentinel

-**What it actually is:** Sentinel isn't a separate resource deployed from scratch — it's a set of extra capabilities turned on *on top of* an existing Log Analytics workspace.
+**What it actually is:** Sentinel isn't a separate resource deployed from scratch.
+It's a set of extra capabilities turned on *on top of* an existing Log Analytics workspace.
 Right now, `law-soc-hub-lab` is just a plain log warehouse; Sentinel has never been switched on over it.

 **What it adds once enabled:** Analytics rules (automated KQL queries that scan incoming logs and create incidents when something matches), a proper incident-investigation interface, workbooks for visual dashboards, and the ability to pull in Microsoft's own threat intelligence.